a-p-jo/Gen/README.md

 # Make

-A simple personal program that skips the need to dabble with makefiles.
-Afterall, Why Makefile if you can do it in C ?
+A simple personal program that skips the need to dabble with build-systems- written in C , for C.

 Uses system() from stdlib.h and works on any POSIX-compliant OS with a CC.